-Research finds Britons are divided on if climate change should be a priority
+Research finds Britons are divided on whether climate change should be a priority

 The Britain Barometer is our regular polling of public opinion in Britain.
 We cover a range of topics including political views and voting intentions, the economy, government policies and emerging issues important to the British public.